cockroachdb/docs/src/current/cockroachcloud/managing-cmek.md

 {% include cockroachcloud/cmek-rotation-types.md %}

-The API to rotate a CMEK key is nearly identical to the API to [activate CMEK on a cluster](#step-4-activate-cmek-for-your-cockroachdb-dedicated-cluster), with one notable exception.
+The API to rotate a CMEK key is nearly identical to the API to [activate CMEK on a cluster](#step-4-activate-cmek), with one notable exception.
 When you activate CMEK, you use a `POST` request that includes a CMEK key for each of the cluster's regions.
 When you rotate a CMEK key, you use a `PUT` request that includes a CMEK key for each region you intend to rotate.

 See the [API specification](../api/cloud/v1.html).

+{{site.data.alerts.callout_danger}}
+Within your KMS, **do not** revoke access to, disable, schedule for destruction, or destroy a CMEK that is in use by one or more clusters.
+The CMEK is an external resource and is never stored in {{ site.data.products.db }}.
+If the CMEK for a cluster or region is not available in your KMS, nodes that are configured to use it cannot rejoin the cluster if they are restarted, and the cluster's managed {{ site.data.products.db }} backups will fail.
+Even if access to the CMEK is restored, affected nodes cannot automatically recover.
+For assistance in that situation, contact your Cockroach Labs account team.

+When rotating the CMEK, **do not** delete or revoke access to the old key until rotation is complete.
+{{site.data.alerts.end}}

 To rotate the CMEK keys for one or more cluster regions: